AxOS-project/AxOS-Awesome/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 ⚠️ **WARNING!
-AxOS Awesome Edition is not fully stable ! you WILL encounter bugs** ⚠️
+AxOS Awesome Edition is not fully stable ! you may encounter bugs** ⚠️

 ### Prerequisites